28547939/vpncore/dynvpn/README.md

 actually carry out their tasks, such as starting/stopping VPN processes, adding/removing routes, and checking for connectivity.
 Because of this we can test `dynvpn.py` using a set of test scripts.
 These scripts simulate the presence of the VPN process using empty files on the filesystem; as long as the file exists, the VPN is considered to be online.
 Failover is tested by deleting the file on one host.
+See the `test` sub-directory.